SheelaQueen/AdminBot-TheZ/README.md

 ### 4. Server Management Tools
 Enhance server management with powerful tools:
-- `!lockdown [channel]`: Restrict sending messages in a channel.
+- `!lockdown [channel] [duration]`: Restrict sending messages in a channel, now with optional duration.
 - `!unlock [channel]`: Reopen a previously locked channel.
 - `!slowmode <seconds>`: Set a cooldown between messages.
-- `!announce <color/hex code> <channel> <message>`: Create a server announcement if u put in links it will also create a seperate message wit ha overwief of the lniks u put inthe message.
+- `!announce <color/hex code> <channel> <message>`: Create a server announcement.
+If links are included, the bot will create a separate overview of the links.
+- `!massrole <role>`: Adds a specific role to all users on the server at once.

 ### 5. Dynamic Status Updates
 Keep your server engaged with rotating status updates: